jarlah/lumiblog/README.md

 # test-app

 A blog written with the Luminus web framework.
 A users table with an auth handler and a entries table with an admin handler.
-And finally a home handler than displays the latest ten entries.
+And finally a home handler that displays the latest ten entries.
 Uses Postgresql and expects a database blog on localhost with username admin and password admin.
 The blog will automatically try to create the table when it starts up.

 Possible areas for extension: